mayfrost/guides/X.md

 # launch the window manager (needs to be done at the end)
 exec dbus-launch --sh-syntax --exit-with-session ratpoison
 ```

+After that you login and simply type:
+`startx`
+whenever you want to start X.

 ## RATPOISON

 Productive, automated, scriptable, and minimal, Ratpoison is a strict tiling window manager using similar bindings to GNU Screen.
 A few of its benefits are.